 SECTION 2: NOMINATION AND VOTING PROCESS

-- The President, Vice President, Secretary, Student Organization Coordinator, and Webmaster will be nominated during the February MCC meeting and elected during the March MCC meeting by a majority vote of the voting members present.
+- The President, External Vice President, Internal Vice President, Student Organization Coordinator, and Treasurer will be nominated in the spring semester meeting by a majority vote of the voting members present.

 - Any member may nominate any other voting member, including himself or herself.
 Nominations may also be made during the election meeting prior to closing of nominations.